linuxchata/fido2/README.md

 # Overview
-This repository provides a server-side implementation of the WebAuthn web standard, enabling secure passwordless and multi-factor authentication (MFA) for web applications.
+This repository provides a server-side implementation of the WebAuthn web standard that enables secure passwordless and multi-factor authentication (MFA) for web applications.
 It supports key WebAuthn operations – credential registration and authentication – ensuring compliance with the [WebAuthn Level 2 specification](https://www.w3.org/TR/webauthn-2/) (Web Authentication: An API for accessing Public Key Credentials Level 2).

 ## Supported Features
 - **Attestation flow** for credentials registration